Scholarships for transfer students

 - Campus visit scholarships

-These campus visit events for admitted students offer renewable $1,000 scholarships to all who attend.
+These campus visit events for admitted students offer a one-time $1,000 scholarship to all who attend.
 Please note attendance at both FCOC and Destination will not result in additional scholarship money.
-The maximum award is $1,000 per year so pick the event that is best for you.
+The maximum award is $1,000.

 Future Cougars of Color